Rogue-1/HTB/Machines/Linux/PC.md

 ```
 After installing and running the program we are greeted with a page.

+Using default credentials works but it does not get us anywhere.

 ![image](https://github.com/Rogue-1/HTB/assets/105310322/1798d19a-54b0-47d8-8efa-4114f991063c)

 ![image](https://github.com/Rogue-1/HTB/assets/105310322/e08a1923-efe7-4dcc-81f0-d6052dcd9eca)

+However in the getinfo section we can see that it may be vulnerable to sql injection based on the errors.

 ![image](https://github.com/Rogue-1/HTB/assets/105310322/6a096f4e-55c8-41a7-b58a-7a4ca47692dd)

+After alot of messing around we finally get some data back with usernames and passwords to log in through ssh as sau - HereIsYourPassword1431

 ![image](https://github.com/Rogue-1/HTB/assets/105310322/ba5b0b95-e080-4f05-8355-b9564cedfe57)

 ![image](https://github.com/Rogue-1/HTB/assets/105310322/89b443cb-3cd5-40c0-b7bf-bfb58ec18094)

+Login and grab the user flag.

 ```
 └──╼ [★]$ ssh sau@10.129.94.151
 sau@10.129.94.151's password: